Social Prescribing Link Worker

-Social prescribing empowers people to take control of their health and wellbeing through referrals to Social Prescribers who give time, focus on what matters to me and take a holistic approach to an individuals health and wellbeing, connecting people to diverse community groups and statutory services for practical and emotional support.
-Social Prescribers also support existing groups to be accessible and sustainable and help people to start new community groups, working collaboratively with all local diverse partners
+Social prescribing empowers people to take control of their health and wellbeing through referral to non-medical link workers who give time, focus on what matters to me and take a holistic approach, connecting people to community groups and statutory services for practical and emotional support.
+Link workers support existing groups to be accessible and sustainable and help people to start new community groups, working collaboratively with all local partners.

 Main duties of the job